EsterWeiss/registration/ffmpeg/README.md

 # How to use/install ffmpeg using Docker

-This Dockerfile provides a way to install FFmpeg on any system that has Docker installed.
+This Dockerfile provides a way to install `ffmpeg` on any system that has Docker installed.
 Prerequisites

 Docker must be installed on the host system.
-Access to the internet to download the base Ubuntu image and FFmpeg package.
+Access to the internet to download the base Ubuntu image and `ffmpeg` package.

 ## Installation